01 Our Privacy Statement

 - To process orders made from customers.

 We will process your data for these specified, explicit and legitimate purposes, and will not further process the data in a way that is incompatible with these purposes.
-If we intend to process personal data originally collected for one purpose in order to attain other objectives or purposes, we will ensure that you are informed of this.
-We will keep your personal data for as long as it is necessary for us to comply with our legal obligations, to ensure that we provide an adequate service, and to support its business activities (Article 5 and 25(2) GDPR).
+If we intend to process personal data originally collected for one purpose in the name of other objectives or purposes, we will ensure that you are informed of this.
+We will keep your personal data for as long as it is necessary for us to comply with our legal obligations, to ensure that we provide an adequate service, and to support its business activities.

 03 What types of personal data do we use?